hardbyte/Paillier.jl/README.md

 * Encrypted numbers can be multiplied by a non encrypted scalar.
 * Encrypted numbers can be added together.

-## Warning
+# Warning - Here be dragons.

 This is rough!
 Don't use for anything serious yet!
+Not reviewed by a cryptographer.

+In particular we don't obfuscate the results of encrypted math operations by default.
+This is an optimization copied from python-paillier, however after any homomorphic operation - before sharing an `EncryptedNumber` or `EncryptedArray` you must call `obfuscate()` to secure the ciphertext.

+Ideally this will occur behind the scenes at serialization time.

 ## Quick Example